How to Save PDF Without Annotations in Java - Complete Developer Guide

 Basic Setup and Initialization

-Once you’ve got the dependency sorted, initializing is simple:
+Once the dependency is in place, initializing the annotator is straightforward:

 import com.groupdocs.annotation.Annotator;